cowprotocol/cow-flashloan-tester/README.md

 For borrowing availability (used in the flashloan itself) is the same process, but under the `Your borrows -> Borrow`.
 If there are not enough tokens (`BORROWED_AMOUNT`) then you need to use another account to deposit more funds into Aave for that token.

+### 8. Check token supply on Safe
+The settlement process requires the account to have a non-zero amount of the tokens (collateral and borrowed) that are going to be traded.

+Make sure to have a small amount of both available in the Safe account, but small enough that the funds for the flashloan are actually neeeded for the trade.

 ## Running the test